Rouhani says Iran wants no war, sanctions, threats, or bullying

 Mounting pressure from the Trump administration combined with discontent among many Iranians at the state of the economy are rattling the Islamic Republic, with little sign that its leaders have the answers, officials and analysts say.

-The rial has lost 40 per cent of its value against the U.S. dollar IRR= since April and Iran has blamed U.S. sanctions for the currency's fall, saying the measures amount to a “political, psychological and economic” war on Tehran.
+The rial has lost 40 percent of its value against the U.S. dollar IRR= since April.
+Iran has blamed U.S. sanctions for the currency's fall, saying the measures amount to a “political, psychological and economic” war on Tehran.

 To pile on the pain, Washington says all countries must end crude imports from Iran by Nov.
 4, hitting the oil sales that generate 60 percent of the country’s income.
 Iran says this level of cuts will never happen.